lythd/Echoes-of-Blue/README.md

 - Improved code, siGnAl Up CaLl dOWn
 - Using the data files
 - Save files (wip)
-- Health, damage, test enemy (wip)
+- Health, damage, test enemy, knockback
-- Moved some gdscript code to c# and a lot of refactoring (wip)
+- Moved some gdscript code to c# and a lot of refactoring

 ## v0.0.1